infinum/qa-handbook/Tools/Using TryOutApps.md

 ![](/img/install apk.jpg)

-* If the notification is dismissed, open the “Download” folder on the device and tap the .apk found there to start the installation
+* If the notification is dismissed, open the “Download” folder on the device and tap the .apk found there to start the installation.

-Sometimes, on Android devices you will need to trust unknown sources before installing apps.
+On Android devices you will need to "trust unknown sources" before installing apps from TryOutApps.

 > Open Settings - Security and check the “Unknown sources” and tap on OK if prompted.